TopiasHarjunpaa/C4AI/documentation/weekly_report_6.md

 On tuesday I only did peer reviewing.
 It took quite some time but it was nice experience especially because the subject wasn't familiar to me.

+On wednesday I tried to investigate new optimisation possibilities, but did not implement anything.
+Instead of that, I spend few moments for renaming the variable names and some methods according to the comments from the peer review.

 ### How has the program progressed?

 To be added.